bfut/unvivtool/README.md

 Features:

- * decodes/encodes dozens of archives in a tenth of a second via batch script
+ * decodes/encodes dozens of archives at once with batch script
  * dry run option lists archive's contents
  * decodes an entire archive at once or retrieves a single file either by index or by filename
- * surgically retrieve a single file, from archive with broken header, by offset and/or filesize
+ * surgically retrieve a single file, by offset and/or filesize, from archive with broken header

 ## Installation